'You had a choice: be with your loved one at the end, or go to the funeral'

 "They told her and myself that she wasn't a candidate for ICU and intubation, and told us both that she was dying."

-Mrs Morrison, who went on to found the Scottish Covid Bereaved group, was allowed to sit with her wife in hospital when she passed away but was subsequently required to isolate for 14 days during which time she had to return her wife's guide dog to a charity for the blind and have the couple's sick border terrier put to sleep.
+Mrs Morrison told how she was allowed to sit with her wife in hospital when she passed away but was subsequently required to isolate for 14 days, during which time she had to return her wife's guide dog to a charity for the blind and have the couple's sick border terrier put to sleep.

 "All of this was going on at the same time.
 This was in the space of a week, so it was very difficult to be isolated."